cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

     users, external users (except for B2B guests), and true anonymous users (i.e., users who are not logged in to any Microsoft or organization account, such as dial-in users[^1]).

+[^1]: Note that B2B guest users and all anonymous users except for external users appear in Teams calls as _John Doe (Guest)_.
+To avoid potential confusion, true guest users are always referred to as B2B guest users in this document.

 **BOD 25-01 Requirement**: This indicator means that the policy is required under CISA BOD 25-01.